Kevinpgalligan/ka/README.md

 * A unit can be a multiple of base units (a pound is 0.45 kilograms), but it can also have an offset, as in the case of the degree Celcius, which is offset from the kelvin by -273.15.
 This makes degC tricky to work with and as a result you can't generally combine it with other units.
 * UK / Imperial measures are used for the teaspoon and other ambiguous (mostly cooking-related) units, see: <https://en.wikipedia.org/wiki/Cooking_weights_and_measures>

 As for how the unit system works, it's based on the [International System of Units (SI)](https://en.wikipedia.org/wiki/International_System_of_Units).
 All units are represented in terms of the 7 SI base units: second, metre, gram, ampere, kelvin, mole and candela.
-Pounds are a multiple of the metre, and their "signature" in base units is `m^1`.
+Feet are a multiple of the metre, and their "signature" in base units is `m^1`.
 Frequency, measured in hertz, is `s^-1`.
 Area is `m^2`.
 Velocity is `m s^-1`.
 Internally, the "unit signature" of a quantity is a 7-dimensional vector of integers, with each dimension corresponding to one of the SI base units.
 For example, 1 metre may have a unit signature of (1, 0, 0, 0, 0, 0, 0).
 1 metre per second may have a unit signature of (1, -1, 0, 0, 0, 0, 0, 0).
 When you multiply two quantities together, their unit signatures are added together.
 When you divide, the unit signature of the divisor is subtracted.

 Further reading for the interested: